 What is a Workflow?

 Workflows can have as many steps as you require.
-At a minimum, once content is authorized for translation, there must be one translation step before content is published.
+At a minimum, once content is authorized and processed for translation, there must be one translation step before content is published.
 Fewer steps can result in quicker turnaround time for translations, however many steps can increase the translation quality.

 Human translation is the preferred method for most content types, as we rely on human translators to make conscious decisions based on their experience and understanding of our brand.
 There is also more flexibility in choosing a specific person to translate specific content for a specific language.
 Typically, human translation is completed in the CAT Tool, using a Translation workflow.